thunklife/thunklife.website/blog/2020-05-05-using-property-based-testing-in-javascript.md

 In each case we start by defining a property using the `property` function.
 We provide three arguments, this first tells `fast-check` to provide any arbitrary integer at each run, the second tells `fast-check` to provide a constant value.
 The final argument is a function that takes the values that `fast-check` provides.
-The two tests above are very similar but differ a bit because the identity for multipilcation is 1 where as it is 0 for addition, and, of course, the operators are different.
+The two tests above are very similar but differ a bit because the identity for multiplication is 1, whereas it is 0 for addition, and, of course, the operators are different.

 The output for each is similar, only differing in the `seed` value.